lindokuhlehoratiousdlamini-tech/aws-reStart-Journey/Weekly-Notes/README.md

 ## Week 6: Networking & Content Delivery 🌐🚚

+This week, I learned about how content like websites, videos, apps, and files are delivered to users over the internet quickly, securely, and reliably.
+The topic was Content Delivery and Networking, and at first, I didn’t fully understand why it mattered so much.
+But as the week went on, I began to realize just how important it is for any company or website that wants to serve users all around the world without delays or interruptions.
+In simple terms, the goal is to make sure that when someone clicks a website or opens an app, it loads fast—no matter where they are.

+## Learnt about the following:
+- **Amazon CloudFront**, which is a content delivery network (CDN).
+What that means is that it has servers all over the world, and instead of your content always coming from one central place, CloudFront delivers it from the closest location to the user.
+For example, if a website is based in South Africa, but someone in the U.S. wants to view it, CloudFront will serve the content from a nearby U.S. location instead of sending the request all the way to South Africa.
+This helps websites load faster and reduces internet traffic issues.
+It also helps protect websites against attacks and high traffic that could cause slowdowns.
+- **Amazon Route 53** which is a scalable Domain Name System (DNS) web service.
+I learned that DNS works like a phone book for the internet.
+When someone types in a website like “www.example.com,” Route 53 helps find the right server that hosts that website.
+Without DNS, people would need to type in complicated IP addresses instead of simple website names.
+Route 53 also helps make sure that if one server goes down, the traffic is rerouted to another healthy one.
+This helps improve uptime and keeps services available at all times.

+These services ensure that users across the globe can access websites, videos, or applications quickly, securely, and reliably.
+Even without a technical background, it’s easy to see the value: AWS helps businesses improve performance, reduce loading times, and stay available 24/7 — no matter where their customers are.
+This week gave us a solid foundation for understanding how modern websites and applications reach users efficiently through the cloud.

+## Week 7: AWS Security Services & Best Practices 🛡️🔒
-In Week 6 of the AWS re/Start programme, was all about learning how to protect information and manage things better in the cloud.
+In Week 7 of the AWS re/Start programme, was all about learning how to protect information and manage things better in the cloud.
 At first, I was nervous because terms like "encryption" and "monitoring" sounded so technical, but as the days went on, things started making more sense.

 ## Learnt about the following:
 - One of the first tools we explored was **AWS KMS**, which stands for Key Management Service.
 I learned that it helps to lock and unlock important information using something like a secret password (called a key).
 Just like I wouldn’t leave my house without locking the door, companies use KMS to lock up data, and only people with the right “key” can open it.
 It made me realize how important encryption is, especially when working with sensitive information like customer details.